AWS Certification – Analytics Services – Cheat Sheet

 • has a port open for communication with the service.

-• Slave security group
+• Cluster security group

 • only allows interaction with the master instance